ETSI MEC model in Simu5G

 Running an emulated system

-Finally, the INI configuration of the ExtLowerEthernetInterface modules to allow the communication with the real world is:
+The INI configuration of the ExtLowerEthernetInterface modules to allow the communication with the real world is:

 ############## Ext Interface configuration ##############